Jaser2005/OIBSIP/README.md

 # OIBSIP
 📊 OIBSIP - Data Science Internship Projects (Oasis Infobyte) This repository contains all the tasks completed during my Data Science Internship at Oasis Infobyte (OIBSIP).
 Each project applies data analysis and machine learning techniques to solve real-world problems using Python.
+The projects demonstrate the implementation of various machine learning algorithms, data preprocessing, and visualization techniques using Python and popular libraries such as pandas, numpy, matplotlib, seaborn, and scikit-learn.

+🧠 Tasks Completed

+Email Spam Detection using Machine Learning – Built a model to classify emails as spam or ham using NLP and ML techniques.

+Car Price Prediction using Machine Learning – Predicted car prices based on key features using regression models.

+Sales Prediction using Python – Forecasted future sales using historical data and data visualization.

+Unemployment Analysis with Python – Analyzed unemployment trends using real-world datasets and Python visualization libraries.

+Iris Flower Classification – Classified iris flower species using supervised learning algorithms.